mlromramse/buddy/README.md

 Remember to put your environment variable setup in your .bashrc or similar file.
 Without these you will fail to do anything with buddy.

+* EC2_VNC_USER - the username for the vnc account, will be used in all scripts
 * AWS_ACCESS_KEY - your personal aws access key to your account on Amazon
 * AWS_SECRET_KEY - your personal aws secret key to your account on Amazon
 * JAVA_HOME - the path to your java installation, where the bin, jre and lib folders live